umbraco/UmbracoDocs/13/umbraco-ums/marketers-and-editors/personalization/extending-personalization/implement-your-own-segment-parameters.md

 **segment-rule-day-of-week-editor.html**

 This contains the view of your parameter editor.
-Our example editor is just a **&lt;select&gt;** filled with the 7 days of the week.
+Our example editor is an **&lt;select&gt;** filled with the 7 days of the week.
 We write the picked value to the "**config.dayOfWeek**" property of our rule.
-Of course you can make the editor as complex as you want, use multiple fields etc. For more inspiration you can look at the built-in rule editors of uMarketingSuite in **App\_Plugins\uMarketingSuite\dashboard\segments\builder\rules**.
+You can make the editor as complex as you want, use multiple fields etc. For more inspiration you can look at the built-in rule editors of uMarketingSuite in **App\_Plugins\uMarketingSuite\dashboard\segments\builder\rules**.

 Note we use the "**data.days**" property of our rule definition in the editor.
 The editor gets passed in the rule definition as well as a "**config**" object which we should update according to the user input.